joey3001/RoastOrToastChatBot/README.md

 # Roast or Toast ChatBot

-#### A ChatBot Integrating LUIS Machine-Learning to Insult or Compliment a User Based on their Typed Utterance, 1/28/21
+#### A ChatBot Integrating LUIS Machine-Learning to Insult or Compliment a User Based on their typed Utterance, 1/28/21

 #### By Eric Endsley, Joe Nero, Eric Stratton, and Austin Schrader